 This mindset brings two benefits.
 It concentrates the mind on pressing needs.
-It also gives people a keener sense of the value of a dollar, minute, calorie or smile.
+It also gives people a keener sense of the value of a dollar, minute, calorie, or smile.
 The lonely, it turns out, are better at deciphering expressions of emotion". (source)

 People will be bombed with marketing messages, offers, discounts, and bundles, so you better make sure you leverage all psychological factors, including scarcity.

 Offer limited deals to incentivize users to take action right after they check out your offer.
 People fear more what they can lose than what they stand to win.
-So maybe you can use a "puppy dog close" type of strategy.
+So maybe you can use a "puppy dog close" strategy.
 Don't know what that is?

-The "puppy dog close" is a famous example, where pet store owners let indecisive families "try out" a puppy over the weekend.
+The "puppy dog close" is a famous example where pet store owners let indecisive families "try out" a puppy over the weekend.
 Rarely are those puppies ever returned.

-So if you sell SaaS, maybe you could give out free month of access if they claim their offer and start using your product before Christmas.
+So if you sell SaaS, maybe you could give out a free month of access if they claim their offer and start using your product before Christmas.

 What Happened in 2012?

-Adobe did us a favor and they tracked the visits from 500 big internet retailers and pulled some data that can help us understand how to best plan the efforts for this year.
+Adobe did us a favor, and they tracked the visits from 500 big internet retailers and pulled some data that can help us understand how to best plan the efforts for this year.